VivaDaylight3/geonomics/README.md

 Bugs
 ====

-To see a list of known bugs, got to the Issues section and then Milestones.
+To see a list of known bugs, got to the Issues section.
 To report a bug, file an issue in the Issues section.

 Info
 ====